My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 Never will I deny this simple fact — some people handle carbohydrates better than others.
 It’s almost like saying, some people are naturally taller than others.
 But a more appropriate statement regarding carbohydrate consumption would be, some people are taller than others for awhile, then eventually everyone becomes the same height.

-Hormones has a weird way of impacting your body differently as you age.
+Hormones have a weird way of impacting your body differently as you age.
 Everyone gets it in almost every other instance, but with nutrition, nobody seems to get it.
 Some people handle carbohydrates better as a kid or teenager, but don’t in their 30s and beyond.
 What is happening is that your body is starting to become affected by large amounts of insulin from a diet full of carbohydrates.

 This is how it works: you eat a meal (most likely chocked full of carbohydrates), insulin is released by the pancreas into the bloodstream to drive nutrients into your cells.
 Carbohydrates cause an excess release of insulin when compared to protein and fat.
 This is compounded even further with a meal that is just carbohydrates — rice, beans, bagel, muffin, donut, mocha-frappe, etc. Today’s modern diet can even include multiple snacks and “meals” spread throughout the day with plenty of carbohydrates, creating a consistent flow of insulin into the bloodstream.